Photo from the Strathmore Mansion in Rockville, MD

 Jan Knutson, guitarist

-Jan is 19 years old and has been playing the guitar since 2009.
+Jan is 20 years old and has been playing the guitar since 2009.
 He has studied with Rodney Jones, Peter Bernstein, Steve Abshire, Paul Wingo, Shawn Purcell, Frank Vignola, Frank Latino, and Heather McKay in addition to online lessons with Martin Taylor.
+In August 2018 he joined the US Army Band “Pershing’s Own” as a guitarist.

 Jan has performed at many venues in the region including Strathmore Mansion and the Kennedy Center.
 He has played with Frank Vignola, Al Caiola, and Olie Soikelli at The Cutting Room in New York City, and with Frank Vignola at Germano's in Baltimore, the Mainstay in Rock Hall, MD and the Djangoary Festival in Richmond, VA.
 In June, 2015 he joined Steve Abshire, Steve Herberman, and Bucky Pizzarelli back at the Mainstay.

-He recorded his first CD, Out of Nowhere, produced by Frank Vignola in August of 2014 at Sweetfoot Studio in Easton MD, The CD was recorded over a four hour period, each track performed back to back one to three times.
-The final product is a compilation of the best takes with no edits and minimal audio enhancement, the goal being to capture the spontaneity of a live performance.
+He recorded his first CD, Out of Nowhere, produced by Frank Vignola in August of 2014.
+The CD was recorded over a four hour period with no edits and minimal audio enhancement, the goal being to capture the spontaneity of a live performance.
 The recording has been played on radio stations across the country and was reviewed in Just Jazz Guitar magazine.
 His second CD, Looking Both Ways,is on the Patuxent Music label and came out in April 2016.
 The recording is a mix of standards and originals and includes solo guitar and combo performances featuring some of the finest musicians in the DC area including guitarist Steve Abshire, mandolinist Danny Knicely, and Tommy Cecil on bass.